50 Useful Phrases for Discussions in English

 Often, when learning a language, we remain silent when we aren’t sure what to say or how to say it.
 This can make having a conversation difficult and awkward.
 Luckily, there are phrases you can use to keep the conversation moving along and to show that you are a good listener.

 If you really want to improve your English communication and speaking skills, try to begin using English in a functional and natural way.
 I recommend these 5 Practical English Questions for beginners and even intermediate students who want to increase their vocabulary while conversing in English.
-Once you are able to use those accurately, these fifty useful phrases will take your conversation skills to the next level.
+Once you are able to use those accurately, these fifty useful phrases will take your discussion skills to the next level.

 50 Useful Phrases